ocean-tracking-network/node-manager-training/_episodes/04_Setup_and_Installing_Needed_Software.md

 - "There are many programs and tools to help Node Managers"
 ---

+### The NodeBook environment and supporting software
-### In order to work efficiently as a Node Manager, the following programs are necessary and/or useful.
+In order to work efficiently as a Node Manager, the following programs are necessary.

 To standardize the verification and quality control process that all contributing data is subjected to, OTN has built custom quality control workflows and tools for Node Managers, often referred to as the OTN Nodebooks.
 The underlying functions are written in Python and workflows that rely on them can be undertaken through the use of Jupyter Notebooks.
-In order to use these tools, and interact with your database, you will need to install a few different applications and packages.
-All installation instructions are also available on our GitLab [here](https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/wikis/home).
+In order to use these tools, and interact with your database, you will need to install a Python environment and the software packages that support the workflows.
+Updates to these tools, as well as up-to-date installation instructions are always available on the [OTN GitLab](https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/wikis/home).

 This lesson will give attendees a chance to install all the relevant software, under the supervision of OTN staff.

 # Python/Mamba

-Python is a popular general-purpose programming language that can be used for a wide variety of applications.
-It is the main language used by OTN and our data processing pipeline.
+Python is a general-purpose programming language that has become the most popular language on GitHub and in many of the computational sciences.
+It is the main language used by OTN to standardize our data processing pipeline.

-Mamba is fast, cross-platform python distribution and a package manager.
-When you install Mamba (through Miniforge) you get a Python interpreter (which enables your computer to run Python code), and many of the core Python libraries.
-Managing your Python installation with Mamba allows you to be able to install and update all the packages needed to run the Nodebooks with one command rather than having to install each one individually.
+Mamba is a fast, cross-platform Python distribution and package manager.
+When you install Mamba (through Miniforge) you get a self-contained version of the Python interpreter (which enables your computer to run Python code), and many of the core Python libraries.
+Managing your Python installation with Mamba allows you to install and keep updated all the supporting packages needed for the Nodebooks with one command rather than having to install each one individually.

  **Miniforge Windows** - [https://conda-forge.org/miniforge/](https://conda-forge.org/miniforge/)
   - Select the option install for Just Me (recommended).